bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 It is not possible to solve this problem without either a hardfork, or substantially decreasing the block size.
-Since segwit can't fix the problem, it settles on not making it worse: in particular, segwit's newly introduced limit on the new concept of witness data is implemented as a weighted sum of the existing block size and the new witness data.
+Since segwit can't fix the problem, it settles on not making it worse: in particular, rather than introducing an independent limit for the segregated witness data, instead a single limit is applied to the weighted sum of the UTXO data and the witness data, allowing both to be limited simultaneously as a combined entity.

 ## Who benefits?